Introduction

 - Durability

-Another critical aspect is the proper installation of WRBs.
-Even the best WRB materials can fail if not installed correctly.
-Key installation tips include:
+Proper installation of WRBs is critical; even the highest-quality materials can fail if not installed correctly.
+Key installation practices include:

 - Ensuring continuous coverage without gaps or tears